orstavik/JoiComponents/book/chapter6/Discussion_sync_vs_async_polyfilling.md

 We would very much like to avoid adding frameworks to the platform.
 Frameworks change your "other code".
-Frameworks can make it hard to use framework-independent code.
+Frameworks often make it hard to use framework-independent code.
 Frameworks need to be changed or replaced later.
 Frameworks are.. something you want to avoid if the naked platform offers a tolerable alternative.